Tennessee Divorce Basics: Laws, Process & Helpful Resources

 The court gives special consideration to the spouse who has primary custody of the children in regard to occupying the family home.

-Alimony - Alimony may be ordered in a legal separation or divorce in Tennessee based on the financial needs of each spouse and their ability to meet those needs.
+Alimony may be ordered in a legal separation or divorce in Tennessee based on the financial needs of each spouse and their ability to meet those needs.
 And the court considers a spouse's contributions to the marriage as a parent or homemaker are of equal importance as economic contributions to the marriage.
-If a spouse suffers an economic disadvantage for the benefit of the marriage, the court finds that the economically disadvantaged spouse's standard of living after the divorce should be reasonably comparable to the standard of living enjoyed during the marriage.
-The court may award:

 • Rehabilitative alimony to allow an economically disadvantaged spouse the time to achieve an earning capacity to be self-supporting;

-• Periodic alimony may be awarded either in addition to rehabilitative alimony, where a spouse may be only partially rehabilitated, or instead of an award of rehabilitative alimony, where rehabilitation is not feasible.
+• Alimony in futuro, also know as periodic alimony, may be awarded either in addition to rehabilitative alimony, where a spouse may be only partially rehabilitated, or instead of an award of rehabilitative alimony, where the supported spouse will be unable to earn enough to become self-supporting ;

 • Transitional alimony may be awarded when the court finds that rehabilitation isn't necessary, but the disadvantaged spouse needs assistance to adjust to reduced resources resulting from the divorce or legal separation;